markd315/fantasy-baseball-scramble/README.md

 # Tips:

-Think about which teams your batters and pitchers are facing this week when constucting your lineup!
+Think about which teams your batters and pitchers are facing this week when constructing your lineup!
 Just like in any other fantasy sport, they are still playing against THEIR opponents, not YOUR opponent.

 The first two batters in your order will get the most plate appearences.
 Try using high OBP players here.